top of page

 What is a SSF?

-The designed small-scale furnace (SSF) is a vertical shaft-type reactor that operates without access to air out of atmosphere and hot blast.
+The designed small-scale furnace (SSF) is a vertical shaft-type reactor that operates without access to air out of atmosphere and using hot blast.
 Allothermal heating of the reaction’s limited space occurs due to superheated water vapor.
 Our important tasks:

 · Creation of high temperature vapor blast is a most difficult part of the TCM technology.
 It does not have yet a final engineering solution for our SSF and many other thermochemical technologies